LastLombax/MI-FEUP/PF/readme.md

 # final individual assignment

+* The final project includes the creation of a functional interactive music system, which combines machine listening/learning capabilities (MIR topics) with a generative music algorithms.

 For this assignment, I used part of the game I was developing for another project.

 I used PD to receive OSC messages from UE4 and play the music.